 So, I’ve already written that bitwise operations is a very fast thing.
-But how can this be used in application ?
-Let’s say, you need to iterate over the powerset of some elements which can be useful in various fields(for example):
+But how can this be used in application?

 • operations with graphs;